Resources for sustainable, affordable travel

 - The app and website are easy to use and allow you to filter by type of accommodation (a private room or the entire place), features (including kitchen and laundry facilities) and budget.

-The website has an extensive filter functionality to narrow down your search, including things that are important to us such as a kitchen, laundry facilities and our own bathroom.
+The website has an extensive filter functionality to narrow down your search, including things that are important to us such as a kitchen, laundry facilities and (ideally) our bathroom.

-As members of Booking.com’s rewards program Genius, we may get an extra 10% off and receive complimentary perks like welcome drinks, free airport shuttles and late check-outs.
+As members of Booking.com’s rewards program Genius, we may get an extra 10% off and receive complimentary perks like early check-ins, late check-outs, a welcome drink or a free airport shuttle.

 Its website and app are easy to use.
 Similar to Booking.com, it allows you to filter by budget and feature (for example, kitchen, free Wi-Fi, free breakfast).